 What are the most common reasons for people wanting nose operations?

-- Most people who dislike their nose have concerns about the bridge or the tip.
-At the bridge, or dorsum, people often complain about having a hump.
-Meanwhile, people who want to change the tip often see this part of the nose as being too wide, round, blobby, beaked or lacking in definition.
+Most people who dislike their noses have concerns about the bridge or the tip.
+At the bridge or dorsum, people often complain about having a hump.
+Meanwhile, people who want to change the tip often see this part of the nose as being too wide, round, blobby, beaked, or lacking in definition.

-- Some people also dislike the length of their nose.
+Some people also dislike the length of their noses.

 What surgery is available, and what techniques are involved?